How is it used?

 LD may be used as a screening test when some kind of cellular or tissue damage is suspected.
 If the LD is high other, more specific tests such as CK, ALT and AST can be used to help pinpoint the organs involved.
 Once the problem is diagnosed, LD levels may be tested at regular intervals to monitor its progress.

 LD levels can also occasionally be ordered when someone has experienced muscle trauma or injury.
-They can also be ordered when someone has signs and symptoms of haemolytic anaemia.
+They can also be ordered when someone has and of haemolytic anaemia.

 LD testing may be ordered on a regular basis when someone has been diagnosed with cancer.